InitRunner

 Input — An agent run is initiated by one of three paths: loading a role file directly, interactive CLI input, or an event trigger (cron, file watch, webhook, Telegram, Discord).
 Prompts can include multimodal attachments (images, audio, video, documents) — see Multimodal Input.

 Runtime — The parser validates the YAML and hands it to the LLM Adapter — the internal client object that wraps a specific provider SDK (OpenAI, Anthropic, Google, etc.).
-This is distinct from the spec.model.provider string in your role file, which is just the name used to select the adapter.
+This is distinct from the model.provider string in your agent file, which is just the name used to select the adapter.
 The adapter creates an agent that orchestrates tool calls, memory reads/writes, and document searches during execution.

 Output — Results flow to configured sinks (Slack, email, file, delegate to another agent), the audit log (SQLite), and back to the caller as a response.